YINI-lang/YINI-spec/YINI-Specification.md

 obj = { a: 1, b: 2 }
 ```

-In lenient mode only, parsers MAY accept `=` as an alternative object member separator:
+In lenient mode only, authors MAY use `=` as an alternative object member separator, and conforming lenient-mode parsers MUST accept it:

 ```yini
 obj = { a = 1, b = 2 }
 ```

-If accepted, implementations SHOULD treat this as equivalent to the canonical `:` form internally.
+Implementations MUST treat this as equivalent to the canonical `:` form internally.
 Formatters SHOULD normalize object members to `:`.

-Mixing `:` and `=` within the same inline object is discouraged in lenient mode because it reduces visual consistency and can make the object harder to read:
+Mixing `:` and `=` within the same inline object is valid but discouraged in lenient mode because it reduces visual consistency and can make the object harder to read.
+Conforming lenient-mode parsers MUST accept mixed separators:

 ```yini
 obj = { a: 1, b = 2 }  // Discouraged in lenient mode; invalid in strict mode.